amiika/ziffers-paper/ziffers.md

     affiliation: ECLLA.
 Université Jean Monnet, France
     email: raphael.forment@gmail.com
 abstract: |
     Ziffers is a number based algorithmic musical notation system.
-It offers a concise syntax to support improvisation and composition with complex melodies and rhythms.
+It offers a concise syntax to support composition and improvisation with complex melodies and rhythms.
 Ziffers is the result of experiments aimed at unifying and making compatible several types of musical notation centered around the use of symbols or numbers.
-The Ziffers syntax evolved from experiments aiming to close the gap between several similar-looking number and symbol based systems for music notation.
-It borrows from *Jianpu notation*, contemporary music theory (pitch-class sets, post-tonal music) and from other live-coding shorthand notations.
-Ziffers tries to reach a balance between fixed media music notation and notation for live coding performance.
+It is inspired by different numbered notations (*Ziffersystem*, *Jianpu*), contemporary music theory (pitch-class sets, post-tonal music) and from other live-coding shorthand notations.
+Ziffers tries to reach a balance between fixed media music notation and generative notations for live coding performance.
 Consequently, the Ziffers system has been influenced by *TidalCycles* [@mclean2010tidal] and *Ixi Lang* [@magnusson2011ixi].
 In their lineage, Ziffers intends to propose a powerful mini-notation system allowing the on-the-fly alteration of musical patterns.

-    In this article, we propose an implementation agnostic presentation of the Ziffers musical notation system.
+    In this article, we propose an implementation agnostic numbered notation for algorithmic composition and live coding.
 As a proof of concept, this article will also present the two implementations currently in use.
 The first one is integrated as an unofficial plugin for *Sonic Pi* [@aaron2016sonic], a live coding platform designed for education and music performance.
 The second is available a plugin for Musescore 3.0, a general purpose scorewriter and score playback software.
 In doing so, we hope to highlight the versatility of our approach, which seems to allow the use of a unified syntax for different contexts of execution and interpretation.
 fontsize: 11pt
 geometry: margin=2cm
 fontfamily: libertine